 Submission: You should use a packaging and submission similar to Homework 1, replacing hw01 with hw02 where appropriate.
 Unpacking your submission should create a directory M-hw02 (as a subdirectory of the working directory), where M is your last name.
 Typing make in the M-hw02 directory should result in the complete compilation of your program, producing two final executable files (machine code, shell script, Perl script, etc.): startserver and stopserver.
 Obviously, you will need to include a Makefile.
 You should also include a short README file describing the files in your submission; it should also include instructions for compiling and running your program.
 Please test very carefully that this unpacking and compilation procedure works with your submission.
-Your score will suffer greatly if it does not, or if your submission contains object files or machine code.
+Your score will suffer greatly if it does not, or if your submission contains object files or machine code.1 your application's Web server.

-The program startserver will be invoked with a port number (e.g., 4159) as the single command-line argument.
-This action should result in everything required to set up and start your application's Web server.
 The output of startserver should be a single line containing the URL of your application (e.g., http://aturing.umcs.maine.edu:4159/.
 The program stopserver will be invoked with no arguments.
 It must result in the termination of all the HTTP server processes used by your application.
 Be careful not to assume that your application will be the only one running on the test machine.
 If the port number supplied to startserver is unavailable, it should print out an appropriate error message and quit gracefully.
 (A better strategy would be for startserver to find and use an available port in the vicinity of the given one; you are encouraged, but not required to implement this feature for this assignment.)